Fan Tutorial 2 - Design System - Part 1

 means the sum of children

-and ensures that by default this Vali adds up Valis which are of the same type in components (1 level) below in the tree.
+and ensures that, by default, this Vali adds up Valis of the same type in the System Breakdown.

 Create the System “Fan”

-In the components module, you can create and access the Component Tree, which includes all components and Valis.
-In the left sidebar, click on the Components
+In the System Design Module, you can create and access the System Tree, which includes all systems, sub-systems, components and sub-components, including technical parameters (Valis).
+In the left sidebar, click on the System Design

 (3) and clickCreate

 You can see that the Valis “Mass” and “PowerConsumption”, which we configured in the Valitypes Settings, have automatically been added to your new component.
-Alternatively, if you had not marked them as "Add by Default", you can always add new Valis to your component by clicking the "Add Property" button.
+Alternatively, if you had not marked them as "Add by Default", you can always add new Valis to your component by clicking the "Add Property" button in the lower right-hand corner (see Figure Add a new Vali).

 Breakdown the system